browser-entry/runtime

 Long-running evolution/playback orchestration for the browser runtime.

 This loop is the heart of the interactive demo.
-It repeatedly asks the worker for the next evolved generation, updates the HUD and network view, plays back that generation on the canvas, then folds the outcome into best-so-far browser state.
+It repeatedly asks the worker for the next playable generation payload, updates the HUD and network view, plays back that population on the canvas, then folds the outcome into the generation summary section and the cross-generation history used by the architecture selector.

 finalizeStartupPreview